skistz/predix-ui.github.io/_pages/about/start-developing.md

 The installed component will now be available in your app's directory under the bower_components/px-spinner directory.
 [Be sure to read more about bower to make full use of this powerful tool.](https://bower.io/)

+Since all of the Predix components are still using Polymer v1.9.0, you will likely be presented with a dependency conflict for the webcomponentsjs dependency.
+This polyfill ensures that web components will function in older browsers that do not natively support them.
+The compatible version should be `^0.7.0` (which resolves to `0.7.24` at the time of this writing).
+You can use `!` to persist this resolution in your bower.json to avoid seeing the conflict in the future.

 ### Step 2: Import the link

-Next, import the Predix UI component by using the link tag in your HTML code.
+Next, import the Predix UI component and the webcomponents-lite polyfill by using link tags in your HTML code.
 Here's an example of how to import the px-spinner component:

 ```html
 <script src="bower_components/webcomponentsjs/webcomponents-lite.min.js"></script>
 <link rel="import" href="bower_components/px-spinner/px-spinner.html" />
 ```

 Link tags let the browser recognize a potential shared resource, which means that if another component requests the same component you just imported, the code can just be re-used, and does not need to be fetched again.
-[For more info, check out this StackOverflow answer.](https://stackoverflow.com/questions/22135095/polymer-element-with-javascript-dependencies) Note that we also include the webcomponents-lite polyfill, which ensures that web components will function in older browsers that do not natively support them.
+[For more info, check out this StackOverflow answer.](https://stackoverflow.com/questions/22135095/polymer-element-with-javascript-dependencies)

 ### Step 3: Use the tag